Clemex/typescript-react-template/readme.md

 # Best Practices

 * We recommend using Classes over Stateless Functional Components (SFC)
-* Classes should by default derive from PureComponent
+* Classes should by default derive from `PureComponent`
 * Minimize usage of state in a component, unless for purely presentation purposes
 * If using state in a component, put it in a `state` member variable
 * All changes to state in a component should happen through a function passed to the `setState` member function
-* If possible try to maximize logic in the render function (don't worry about efficiency)
 * Minimize directly coupling of components to the various imported libraries
 * Avoid using `shouldComponentUpdate` if possible, use it as a last resort
-* Avoid using default export, names should be consistent across modules
+* Avoid using `default export`, names should be consistent across modules
-* Prefer const over `let` and `var`, and prefer `let` over `var`
+* Prefer `const` over `let` and `var`, and prefer `let` over `var`
 * By default make class members `readonly`
-* Usually provide an exported properties type with a name
+* Usually provide an exported named properties type
 * Prefer lots of small components to large monolithic components
-* Import only the names you need from a module, not everything
+* Preferably import only the names you need from a module, not everything
 * Document your code, especially when doing some non-idiomatic
 * Use message objects, not raw strings, so that your UI can be easily internationalized and made accessible
+* Two spaces for tabs in JS[X]/TS[X] code, four spaces for JSON
+* Use ES-Lint with the recommended rules

 # FAQ